Taming Test Anxiety

 - What do you think causes test anxiety in most students?

-Test anxiety stems from lack of confidence.
+Test anxiety stems from a lack of confidence.
 Individuals experience anxiety when they feel that their ability does not meet the requirements needed to succeed at a given task.
 This feeling can be imagined or real.
 Either way, it causes the brain to shut down and not perform even if it has the ability to perform.

 - Have you ever come across a student with this anxiety?